 It’s not nearly as famous as Neuschwanstein, undisputably THE fairytale castle, Heidelberg Castle or the Residenz in Munich.
 It also doesn’t have a claim to fame like Burghausen Castle, the longest in all of Europe.
 But this is always what I consider part of what makes it so charming.

-The second, as already mentioned is the Fairytale Castle of Baden-Württemberg.
-It’s again indirectly referring to Neuschwanstein Castle, which was the inspiration for the Disney castle.
+The other nickname given to the beloved castle is the Fairytale Castle of Baden-Württemberg.
+It is another reference to Neuschwanstein which was the inspiration for the Disney castle.